 I need to take the ol’ Retroplex Cruiser time machine to the mechanic for its scheduled 10,000-year maintenance, but I think it’s good for one more quick trip back in time.
-Recently we went back to 1865 and saw the changes that occurred through the years to the block bounded by Main and Houston, 3rd and 4th streets.
-Now that block is the western half of Sundance Square Plaza.
+In December we traced the changes that occurred through the years to the block bounded by Main and Houston, 3rd and 4th streets.
+Today that block is the western half of Sundance Square Plaza.

-This is the new Commerce Building, which anchors the eastern half of Sundance Square Plaza at the corner of 3rd and Commerce streets.
-Now climb into the Retroplex Cruiser, buckle up, and let’s take a spin back 126 years and take a look at this corner in 1890.
+This is the Commerce Building, which today anchors the eastern half of Sundance Square Plaza at the corner of 3rd and Commerce streets.
+Now climb into the Retroplex Cruiser, buckle up, and let’s take a spin back 127 years and take a look at this corner in 1890.

 To the past, and step on it! . . .